 - perpendicular Nano Magnetic Logic (pNML)

-In the following, a brief description of both technologies is provided.
+In the following, a brief description of the three technologies is provided.

 In iNML technology, single-domain nanomagnets are used to represent the binary information.
 The logic ‘1’ and ‘0’ is encoded in the two stable magnetizations of the